mzfr/mzfr.github.io/donate.md

 * __PayPal__

-You can also support via PayPal.me: https://www.paypal.me/0xmzfr
+You can also support via [PayPal.me/0xmzfr](https://www.paypal.me/0xmzfr)